priyank-p/reminder-app/docs/var-directory.md

 # var directory

-This directory, ignore by git, hold all the devlopement and app data, such as database and webpack files.
+This directory, ignore by git, hold all the development and app data, such as database and webpack files.

 Things stored in `var/` directory: